brockn/hdfs-nfs-proxy/README.md

 1. Choose binary:

-    You can either build a binary are choose one of the pre-built snapshots.
+    Either build a binary or choose one of the pre-built snapshots.
 The snapshots are in the snapshots/ directory.

-    Should you choose to build your own binary, You need choose the appropiate hadoop version when building the package.
+    Should you choose to build your own binary, you need choose the appropiate hadoop version when building the package.
 Examples below:

         0.20 Branch:
          CDH3u2: